afkpuezo/Employee-Reimbursement-System/README.md

 - An Employee can view their resolved reimbursement requests [x]
 - An Employee can view their information [x]
 - An Employee can update their information [x]
-- An Employee receives an email when one of their reimbursement requests is resolved (optional)

 #### Manager User Stories
 - A Manager can login [x]